-- policyholders whose investments start at different times - policyholders who move money out of the fund and those who keep their money invested in it; and - our shareholders.
+- policyholders whose investments start at different times - policyholders who move money out of the Sub-Funds and those who keep their money invested in it; and - our shareholders.

-We take all this into consideration in the way we run the fund.
-We allocate at least 90% of the returns on the With-Profits Sub-Fund (other than returns on the inherited estate that are earmarked for shareholders) to policyholders with the remaining 10% to shareholders.
+We take all this into consideration in the way we run the Sub-Funds.
+We allocate at least 90% of the returns on the Old and New With-Profits Sub-Funds (other than returns on the inherited estate that are earmarked for shareholders) to policyholders, with the remaining 10% to shareholders.